Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 		- A major difficulty when implementing such a verification step in TinyML is the overhead caused by generating the proof.
 		- Sometimes the ovehead can be larger than the time needed to evaluate the original function.

+Alternative solutions: MLCapsule??

+==**Similar to model confidentiality techniques from previous section, these techniques are not trivial to implement securely.
+A TinyMLOps platform that automatically generates verifiable modules would therefore be of great value.**==

+VII: Conclusion and Future Work

+Paper gave an overview of challenges that might arise when a developer opts for an edge based deployment of his ML application as compared to cloud based deployment.

+Focus on operational side and listed several challenges that are either caused by the distributed edge deployment or that are complicated by it.

+As a field, TinyML is still young and most tools and frameworks still are in early stages.

+This paper hopes to inspire and guide development of TinyMLOps platforms that will make TinyML more accessible to developers and scalable to billions of edge devices.